-DNA testing to establish or disprove connections between holders of the same surname have become commonplace, and a FOSKETT DNA Surname Project has been set up recently to further this research.
+DNA logo DNA testing to establish or disprove connections between holders of the same surname have become commonplace, and a FOSKETT DNA Surname Project was set up to further this research.

 The aim of the project is to determine whether all holders of the surname and its variants have a common ancestor.
 At the moment, it would appear that there are three separate groups of FOSKETTs